Targetless LiDAR-Camera Calibration with

 Abstract

 Accurate LiDAR-camera calibration is crucial for multi-sensor systems.
 However, traditional methods often rely on physical targets, which are impractical for real-world deployment.
 Moreover, even carefully calibrated extrinsics can degrade over time due to sensor drift or external disturbances, necessitating periodic recalibration.
 To address these challenges, we present a Targetless LiDAR–Camera Calibration (TLC-Calib) that jointly optimizes sensor poses with a neural Gaussian–based scene representation.
 Reliable LiDAR points are frozen as anchor Gaussians to preserve global structure, while auxiliary Gaussians prevent local overfitting under noisy initialization.
-Our fully differentiable pipeline with photometric and geometric regularization achieves robust and generalizable calibration, consistently outperforming existing targetless methods on KITTI-360, Waymo, and FAST-LIVO2, and surpassing even the provided calibrations in rendering quality.
+Our fully differentiable pipeline with photometric and geometric regularization achieves robust and generalizable calibration, consistently outperforming existing targetless methods on the KITTI-360, Waymo, and Fast-LIVO2 datasets.
+In addition, it yields more consistent Novel View Synthesis results, reflecting improved extrinsic alignment.

 Overview